symfony/symfony-docs/cookbook/event_dispatcher/event_listener.rst

     ``on`` + "camel-cased event name".
 If the event is ``kernel.exception`` the method executed by default is ``onKernelException()``.

-    The other optional tag attribute is called  ``priority`` which defaults to ``0``.
-    This value ranges from ``-255`` to ``255`` and it controls the order in which listeners are executed (the highest the priority, the earlier a listener is executed).
+    The other optional tag attribute is called  ``priority``, which defaults to ``0`` and it controls the order in which listeners are executed (the highest the priority, the earlier a listener is executed).
 This is useful when you need to guarantee that one listener is executed before another.
+The priorities of the internal Symfony events range from ``-255`` to ``255`` but your own events can use any positive or negative integer.

 Creating an Event Subscriber
 ----------------------------